1dv032/syllabus/exercises/part_2/exercises.md

 https://github.com/1dv032/exercise-vagrant-ror

 ## 2. Containerization of an node.js dev setup
-You will find this exercise and its instruction (the readme-file) in an own repo: https://github.com/1dv032/excercise-docker-nodejs-dev
+You will find this exercise and its instruction (the readme-file) in an own repo: https://github.com/1dv032/exercise-docker-nodejs-dev

-## 3. Docker compose
+## 3. Docker compose with and RoR application
+You will find this exercise and its instruction (the readme-file) in an own repo: https://github.com/1dv032/exercise-docker-compose-ror-dev

 ## 4. Moving to staging/production